jagjourney/jaggrok-elementor/readme.txt

 3. Generate content in middle canvas

 == Changelog ==
+= 1.8.1 =
+* Added a quick-actions management panel on the Brand tab so administrators can enable or disable actions and edit their default prompts and system guidance.
+* Extended the admin settings script to render the new controls, sync field changes, and persist updates through the REST API with inline validation messaging.

 = 1.8.0 =
 * Added an Automation settings tab so administrators can define recurring jobs, choose content sources, pick prompts, and ground runs with knowledge packs.
 * Registered a cron-powered automation runner that reuses the existing generation pipeline, queues AI Layout drafts, and logs rate-limit cooldowns for review.